-BBC Research and Development has announced a five-year research partnership with eight UK Universities, including Manchester, to unlock the potential of data in the media.
-The Data Science Research Partnership will be at the forefront of machine learning in the media industry, helping create a more personal BBC that can inform, educate and entertain in new ways.
-The partnership will also collaborate with media and technology organisations from across the UK, Europe and internationally on a range of projects.
-These will focus on the following four areas, all combining anonymised BBC data with cutting-edge algorithms and analytics.
+BBC Research and Development has a five-year research partnership with eight UK Universities, including Manchester, to unlock the potential of data in the media.
+The Data Science Research Partnership is at the forefront of machine learning in the media industry, helping create a more personal BBC that can inform, educate and entertain in new ways.
+The partnership also collaborates with media and technology organisations from across the UK, Europe and internationally on a range of projects.
+These focuses on the following four areas, all combining anonymised BBC data with cutting-edge algorithms and analytics.

 The aim is to create a body of research, insights and prototypes that can start making a real impact on the BBC and its audiences.

 - Understanding audiences: Use data to better understand what audiences want from the BBC, why they want it, and what impact these programmes or services have on them

 - Understanding content: Explore what machine learning can teach the BBC about its programmes and services, and what it stands to gain from it

 - Curation and personalisation: Create a more personal BBC, designing tools and algorithms to help programme makers with editorial and commissioning decisions

 - Content of the future: Design future audience experiences, based on BBC R&D’s object-based broadcasting concept, and new forms of data journalism